emanijaz/Shop-Cart/READMe.md

 Further it allows admin to add, delete and edit products and view all purchases.

 Techonologies used:
-Bootstrap, react, express, nodejs, mongodb, redux
+Bootstrap, react, express, nodejs, mongodb, redux, stripe